Alan-Kuan/NYCU-AI-Capstone-Project-1/Report.md

 There's no big difference between the performance of these 2 setups.
 From my perspective, it's because $0.2$ is close to $0.3$.
 I should have tried 2 setups with a larger gap.

 #### ii.
 Classifier Comparison
-According to the result, on average, random forest > SVM > KNN > MLP.
+According to the result, on average, RF > SVM > KNN > MLP.
 To my surprise, MLP performed the worst, even KNN performed a little better than it.
 I guessed it's due to the number of hidden layers.
 If it was increased, perhaps MLP would perform the best.

 Although, in terms of accuracy, KNN performed better than MLP, it's the other way around, in terms of recall and precision on class 2 and 3.

 #### iii.
 Hyper-parameter Comparison
-##### KNN
-According to the accuracy and F1-score of KNN, it performed the best when $K = 10$.
+For KNN, according to the accuracy and F1-score of it, it performed the best when $K = 10$.
 An optimal $K$ could be found near it.

-##### Random Forest
-As the minimum required number of data to form a leaf node increased, the accuracy of random forest decreased.
+For random forest, as the minimum required number of data to form a leaf node increased, the accuracy of random forest decreased.
 Therefore, in this classification task, it should not be set too high.

-##### SVM
-It's observed that the larger $C$ was, the better performance SVM had.
+For SVM, it's observed that the larger $C$ was, the better performance SVM had.
 Thus, further experiments can be conducted to find the optimal $C$.

-##### MLP
-When test size is 0.2, it had the worst performance when `hidden_layer_size` is 512.
+For MLP, when test size is 0.2, it had the worst performance when `hidden_layer_size` is 512.
 In contrast, when test size is 0.3, the accuracy decreased as the `hidden_layer_size` increased.

 It's interesting that though the accuracy decreased as the `hidden_layer_size` increased, the precision on class 2 and recall on class 3 increased.

 Thus, a high performance and stable MLP model can be constructed with `hidden_layer_size` at least 1024 and perhaps more than one hidden layer.

+---

 ### 2. Stellar Classification
 #### Testing Performance of KNN